Mbash111/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 2.
 The path to success is to take massive, determined action Task 3.
 If the path be beautiful, let us not ask where it leads: a script that counts the number of directories in the PATH Task 4.
 Global variables:Is a script that lists environment variables.
+Task 5.
+Local variables:Is a script that lists all local variables and environment variables, and functions.